 Our teachers love children!
 They have many combined years of training and experience in early childhood education.
 Their focus is on teaching to the individual needs and talents of every child, and they find great joy in sharing their love of learning with the children and their parents.

-As a former NDS parent, I am honored to be joining the team that creates such a magical place for children and families.
+As a former NDS parent, I am honored to be part of the team that creates such a magical place for children and families.
 I love that the teachers at NDS celebrate the true joy in childhood and give lots of space for kids to make messy discoveries.

 When I moved to Seattle in 2002, I became a teaching assistant in a pre-k/kinder classroom and discovered I needed to be in the classroom.
 This led me to get my Masters in Teaching from Seattle University.
 I then spent eight years teaching 2nd and 3rd grade for Seattle Public Schools.
 After my first child was born, I stepped away from the classroom but still found various ways to keep my toes in the “teaching waters”.
 I was a substitute teacher in Seattle Schools and NDS, became an instructor for Roots of Empathy, and led many PEPS groups.